Working in Market - New Zealand

 - For Kiwis, Australia is as close to an “always on” destination as it gets due to the strong ties and ease of access.
 Certainly, for the most popular destinations like the Gold Coast, Sydney and Melbourne.

-- Like the market itself, the purchase cycle in New Zealand is fragmented and varied.
-Consumer confidence for travel to Australia is high and booking lead times are relatively short compared to other international markets, generally sitting at between 6-12 weeks.
+- Consideration for travel to Australia is high and booking lead times are relatively short compared to other international markets, generally sitting at between 8-10 weeks.

-- Booking trends have been difficult to identify since the pandemic but traditionally, high booking periods are January-February when retail agencies and airlines have their new year sales with regular spikes around August-October.
+- Booking trends have been difficult to identify since the pandemic but traditionally, high booking periods are February-March when retail agencies and airlines have their new year sales with regular spikes around May and August-October.

 Special interest